Name of arbitrator:

 International and domestic arbitration and ADR, International Commercial and Investment Law, Civil Litigation, Land Law, Petroleum and Energy Law, Legal Sector Reform and Banking Law

 - Panel of Arbitrators, International Centre for Settlement of Investment Disputes

 Please provide a brief background of yourself and your experience working on disputes in Africa?

-With more African states acceding to the New York Convention, what are your thoughts on the enforcement trends in Ghana?
+With more African States acceding to the New York Convention, what are your thoughts on the enforcement trends in Ghana?
 What is the current disposition of Ghanaian courts to enforcement of foreign arbitral awards?

-What advice do you have for young practitioners who see you as their role model?
+What advice do you have for young practitioners who are interested in developing a career in arbitration?